-Estimated Living Costs – 1800 Canadian Dollars per Month (approx US$1400)
+Living Cost Index – 2,550 Canadian Dollars per Month (approx US$1875)

 Quebec City, Quebec

 Finally, we head back to French Canada and Quebec City, the capital of the province of the same name.
-One of the cheapest places to live in Canada, Quebec City ranks as the most affordable of the 15 largest cities in the country with estimated living costs of around 1,600 Canadian Dollars per month.
-If you’re from south of the border, looking to move to Canada, it’s worth noting that living costs are less in Quebec City than in even the very cheapest major cities in the USA such as Phoenix or Memphis.
+One of the cheapest places to live in Canada, Quebec City ranks as the second most affordable of the 15 largest cities in the country after Windsor, according to our research (detailed below).

 It also just happens to be a very pretty place to live with a large number of cultural charms.
-As one of the very oldest European settlements in North America, it’s a city with a long story to tell and boasts that genuine historical feel that many of its Canadian and US counterparts lack.
+As one of the very oldest European settlements in North America, it’s a city with a long story to tell and boasts that genuinely historical feel that many of its Canadian and US counterparts lack.

 Quebec City’s social calendar is full of festivals, especially during the summer and winter months.
 The main disadvantage of living in the city though, at least for English speakers, is that it is a very Francophone place.
 This can make life in the suburbs and away from the central and tourist districts a bit more complicated, but it shouldn’t put you off considering living in Quebec.

-Estimated Living Costs – 1,600 Canadian Dollars per Month (approx US$1250)
+Living Cost Index – 2,400 Canadian Dollars per Month (approx US$1750)

-|City||Estimated Cost of Living (Monthly in Canadian Dollars)
+|Living Cost Index (Monthly in Canadian Dollars)

-You can find even cheaper places to live of course but in such a vast country, you may have to settle for living in a much smaller or really isolated town if you want to get by on significantly less than any of the figures quoted above.
+Students, digital nomads and remote workers may be wise to base themselves in one of the five featured above or another of the cheaper cities.
+You can find even cheaper places to live of course but in such a vast country, you may have to settle for living in a much smaller or really isolated town if you want to get by on significantly less than 2500 Canadian Dollars per month.